Karska-dev/100-days-of-code/r1-log.md

 	Updating PR for Bug #1583821, still...
 	Looking for a new bug to fix.
 	Problems with running project after Docker clean up

+### R1D39
+	Updating PR for Bug #1583821, again...
+	Finished my first pontoon PR in 18commits!
+	Asked for a new issue, investigating

+### R1D40
+	Trying to reproduce new issue.
+No luck.
+	Made an contributions description
+	Issue reproduced, code need to be changed - found! yay!